The Cornwall We Want

 Attracting Investment

-by MOONSHADOW, almost 4 years ago
+by MOONSHADOW, over 4 years ago

 Now retired I have spent the last fourteen years observing the lack of opportunity for the young people in Cornwall, who really have to leave the County to realise their potential.